Lumi-supercomputer/lumi-userguide/README.md

-# Docs CSC
+# LUMI Docs

-This repository contains master data for (https://docs.csc.fi) which is in sync with 'master' branch.
+This repository contains master data for (https://docs.lumi-supercomputer.eu) which is in sync with 'main' branch.
-If you're looking for CSC user guides, click [here](https://docs.csc.fi).
+If you're looking for user guides related to LUMI, click [here](https://docs.lumi-supercomputer.eu).

 ## Creating issues